amelief/PHPAskIt/README.txt

 If you are in any doubt as to whether what you wish to do with the script complies with the terms of use, please do not hesitate to contact me.

 Please be aware that I DO NOT accept any responsibility for anything that may happen to your site, server or computer as a result of you using this script.
-I do our best to fully test my scripts, but I cannot guarantee their safety and security.
+I do my best to fully test my scripts, but I cannot guarantee their safety and security.
 By using this script, you do so AT YOUR OWN RISK.

 PHPAskIt is Copyright © 2005-2008 Amelie M. All rights reserved.